CtrlAiDel/How-to-Run-Multiple-AI-Models-with-Ollama-and-Open-WebUI-in-Docker/README.md

-## Comprehensive Guide to Installing WSL, Ollama, and Using Docker
+## Comprehensive Guide to Installing WSL, Ollama, and Using Docker with Enhanced Hardware Advisory

 To ensure a seamless experience in setting up WSL, deploying Docker, and utilizing Ollama for AI-driven image generation and analysis, it's essential to operate on a powerful PC.
 Adequate system resources are crucial for the smooth operation and optimal performance of these tasks.
 We advise users to confirm their systems are well-equipped to handle these processes efficiently before proceeding with the following steps.